WillPower3309/awesome-dotfiles/README.md

 - **If the config isn't working there is a 99% chance it's because you are using `awesome` and not `awesome-git`.** Arch and Manjaro users can download the awesome-git package from the AUR, while users on other distros will need to build it from source.
 This sounds scary but is as simple as folling the steps outlined in [the official awesomeWM repo](https://github.com/awesomeWM/awesome/)
 - [Awesome API Documentation](https://awesomewm.org/apidoc/index.html)
 - If you encounter any problems please open an issue in this repo and I will gladly investigate it
+- If you would like to change the wallpaper, ensure that the wallpaper is named "wallpaper.jpg" and is located in the `~/.config/awesome` folder

 ## Current To-Do ##
 - finish adding keybinds
 - lock screen
-- osx style titlebar
-- blur background black bars on blur or unblur
+- fix black bars on blur or unblur bg
-- fix titlebar related bugs - lag & resizing
 - add one more workspace with icon
 - fix spinning cursor bug on adjust volume / brightness (due to components or widgets)
-- make adjust volume / brightness more smooth
+- make adjust brightness more smooth
 - fix rofi focus bugs